somaniarushi/me/content/blog/summer-runs.md

 ## May 2: Home &#10132; Strawberry Creek Park
 Distance Travelled: 2.6MI (4.18KM)

-Today, sitting on a lone bench, I loved this park for how much life it had.
-Dogs ran around, parents chased their mischiveous children, couples spread picnic blankets and enjoyed some time together.
+Parks have so much life.
+Dogs run around, parents chase their mischiveous children, couples spread picnic blankets and eenjoy some time together.
 It's been a while since most of us have been able to enjoy life (thanks corona).
 It was nice to see that again.

 ![The Hidden Cafe, Shh!](/images/strawberrycreek.jpg)

 ## May 3: Home &#10132; Indian Rock Park
 Distance Travelled: 4.5MI (7.24KM)

-In the vast mysteriousness of nature, we are mere observers, glancing at the sky, *feeling* the roundness, but unable to explain how.
 Maybe Hawking was onto something when he called the universe a grand design.

 ![Apne Hone Pe Yakin Aa Gaya](/images/indianrockpark.png)